dariuszparys/dariuszparys/README.md

 ### Hi there, I'm Dariusz

-a software engineer working for Microsoft in the automotive industry space.
+a software engineer working for Medialesson

 Contributor to https://github.com/eclipse/chariott